 That reflection is REAL.

-You wake up at 5:30 AM, hit the mountain in your ice-crusted camper and hike up 20 minutes on a freezing morning, with your lungs screaming for oxygen and your thighs crying out for rest, and you think you’re going to pass out every few seconds, and then the first glimpse of Chandratal breaks into your vision.
+You wake up at 5:30 AM, hit the mountain in your ice-crusted camper and hike up 20 minutes on a freezing morning, with your lungs screaming for oxygen and your thighs crying out for rest.
+You think you’re going to pass out every few seconds, and then the first glimpse of Chandratal breaks into your vision.
 You can’t believe what you’re looking at.
-It’s a smooth, untouched mirror, peacefully reflecting the landscape and casually throwing unimaginable beauty in your face.
+It is a smooth, untouched mirror, peacefully reflecting the landscape and casually throwing unimaginable beauty in your face.
 That’s when you forget everything else.
 You forget the pain in your legs, the lack of oxygen, the freezing temperatures; you practically RUN to be a part of the magnificence, and you almost cry when you get there because it is SO BEAUTIFUL!

 I was melting into a happy-puddle, alternating between a semi-teared-up state and a sugar-high, happy-child state, because we had the lake and all that beauty to ourselves for close to an hour.
 We saw the sun rising and covering the mountains in gold, and the perfectly still lake threw back the reflection at us.